 5. Suggest seeking professional help

 The best thing that you can do when you know your friend or partner or relative is suffering from mental health issues is suggesting to seek professional help.
 This way, you are telling them that it is normal to seek help.
 This is also important because you will not have all the right answers to their questions, which is where a psychologist steps in.
-It is always better to give no advice than giving wrong advice.
+It is always better to give no advice than to give wrong advice.